 Diablo is one of Blizzard’s most iconic franchises.
-The war between heaven and hell has spanned across three games so far, and the fourth installment was announced all the way back at Blizzcon 2019.
+The war between Heaven and Hell has spanned three games so far, and the fourth installment was announced all the way back at Blizzcon 2019.
+Since then, Blizzard has also released the mobile game Diablo Immortal.

 - Is there a Diablo 4 release date yet?